janis-commerce/api-list/README.md

 This allows you to set custom **query parameters** for your API.

-Can be customized by passing an object with the following properties:
+Can be customized by passing a string or object with the following properties:
 - `name`: (string) The name of the custom param.
 This property is required.
-- `valueMapper`: (function) A function to be called on the filter's value.
+- `valueMapper`: (function) A function to be called on the parameter's value.
 This is optional.

 The `customParameters` and its values will be in `this.data` to use them in your API.